 OP1

-[To urge States to progressively eliminate child poverty and allocate greater resources to promote children's rights, ensure a protective environment, increase the provision and quality of services, expand social protection systems, and, to that end, implement public policies across multiple sectors in order to ensure the rights of all children to food, education, health, water, sanitation, education, and information.]
+[To urge States to progressively eliminate child poverty and allocate greater resources to promote children's rights, ensure a protective environment, increase the provision and quality of services, expand social protection systems, and, to that end, implement public policies across multiple sectors in order to take steps to ensure that STATES FOSTER COORDINATION AND STRENGTHEN INTERVENTIONS ACROSS SECTORS, INCLUDING SOCIAL WORK, education, MATERNAL AND CHILD health, JUSTICE, NUTRITION, water, sanitation, AND HYGENE, TO IDENTIFY AND RESPOND TO VIOLENCE, ABUSE, AND NEGLECT AND ENSURE THAT all children have access to food,

 OP2

-[To encourage States to continue to strengthen protection systems, taking into account the technical assistance that the IIN, together with the specialized agencies of the OAS, provides in training of human resources and technical assistance to States for the implementation of policies that guarantee all children and adolescents the conditions necessary for the full development of their personalities, their cognitive, affective, and interpersonal potential, as well as skills for coexistence and the full exercise of their rights and citizenship.
+[To encourage States to continue to strengthen protection systems, taking into account the technical assistance that the IIN, together with the specialized agencies of the OAS, provides in training of human resources and technical assistance to States for the implementation of policies that PROMOTE FOR all children and adolescents the conditions necessary for the full development of their personalities, their OPTIMAL cognitive, affective, and SOCIAL DEVELOPMENT, as well as skills for coexistence and the full exercise of their rights and citizenship.
 (CIDI/CPD/INF.49/20 – 05/27/20)]

 VIII.
 REGARDING THE CONTINUATION OF SECTORAL PROCESSES WITHIN THE FRAMEWORK OF CIDI